8bytes/ViewModelsIOS/README.md

 # ViewModelsIOS

-Scoped, Statically typed ViewModels for iOS
+ViewModel caching layer for iOS that supports scoping